scampion/Free-and-Open-source-software-licenses/slides.md

-As a *producer* pick a permissive license like this when your goal is just for the code to be shared and used as widely as possible.
+As a *producer*, choose a permissive license when your goal is only for the code to be shared and used as widely as possible.
-You're trying to make life as easy as possible for developers by making everything available to them for whatever use they want, even if they don't want to reciprocate by sharing their improvements back to you.
+You would then make life as easy as possible for developers by making everything available to them for whatever use they want, even if they don't want to reciprocate by sharing their improvements back to you.
 That's a very pragmatic approach.
 It's very business-friendly.

 As a *consumer*, permissive licenses are the most easy to use.
-A short note about the original BSD license, before 1999, don't forget the "advertising clause".
+About the original BSD license, before 1999, it contains a controversy "advertising clause", don't forget it.

 <br>